eclectic-kitty/notes/Final - Outline.md

 Barrier: **self / environment**
 - What "other"s do we rely on?

+### Body genre
+The body in ecstasy and undergoing changes, which we are usually meant to empathize with, is in this case the house

 ### Thots
 The abject body of something close to us but inhuman, breaks barriers of what can be human, then has us empathize with the pain and fear of the house